icopy-site/awesome/docs/awesome/awesome-graphql.md

 - [apollo-tracing](https://github.com/apollographql/apollo-tracing) - GraphQL extension that enables you to easily get resolver-level performance information as part of a GraphQL response.
 - [json-graphql-server](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
 - [Prisma](https://github.com/prisma/prisma) - Turn your database into a GraphQL API.
 Prisma lets you design your data model and have a production ready GraphQL API online in minutes.
+- [Typetta](https://github.com/twinlogix/typetta) - Node.js ORM written in TypeScript for type lovers.
+Typetta is the perfect ORM for the GraphQL + NodeJS + Typescript stack.
 - [tuql](https://github.com/bradleyboy/tuql) - Automatically create a GraphQL server from any sqlite database.
 - [Bit](https://github.com/teambit/bit) - Organize GraphQL API as components to be consumed with NPM or modified from any project, [example-explanation](https://hackernoon.com/make-your-graphql-api-easier-to-adopt-through-components-74b022f195c1)).
 - [openapi-to-graphql](https://github.com/ibm/openapi-to-graphql) - Take any OpenAPI Specification (OAS) or swagger and create a GraphQL interface - Two minute video and resources [here](https://developer.ibm.com/open/projects/openapi-to-graphql/)